 Leaders of Washington's teachers' unions strongly oppose paying teachers based on ability, but this approach is now common in many parts of the country.
-Public schools in Douglas County, Colorado have had such a system since 1994.
-There, the system is designed to "reward teachers for outstanding student performance, enhance collegiality, and encourage positive school and community relations."34
+Public schools in Douglas County, Colorado, have had such a system since 1994.
+There the system is designed to "reward teachers for outstanding student performance, enhance collegiality, and encourage positive school and community relations."40

 In this case, unions do not oppose merit pay.
-The president of the area's teacher federation says that under performance pay, "Teachers must demonstrate how their work is being used to drive instruction, and they are rewarded for employing new skills."
-35 b.
-The salary grid harms math and science education
+The president of the area's teacher federation says that under performance pay, "Teachers must demonstrate how their work is being used to drive instruction, and they are rewarded for employing new skills."41

-Public schools in several states, including Tennessee, Arizona, Colorado, Iowa, Ohio, Florida and North Carolina, have adopted similar performance-based pay systems for teachers.
+Public schools in several states, including Tennessee, Arizona, Colorado, Iowa, Ohio, Florida and North Carolina, have adopted similar performancebased pay systems for teachers.